Student Financial Support

 Providing support to students has been one of our principal priorities since COVID first struck.
 Since March 2020, NYU has spent approximately $70 million on COVID related financial support – a mix of Higher Education Emergency Relief funding, University funds, and private donations.

-For Summer 2021, we have directly reached out to undergraduate students who receive need-based aid with an indication of the funding they are eligible to receive, including aid and Flex Grants, to ensure students are aware of the financial support available at this time.
+For Summer 2021, we reached out to undergraduate students who receive need-based aid indicating they may be eligible to receive funding, including aid and Flex Grants.
 We recognize that students enrolled in the summer may encounter unexpected emergencies and/or have financial strains as a result of COVID 19.
 Options for summer students include NYU Emergency Grant as well as other potential resources listed on that page.

 The U.S. Congress passed the Coronavirus Response and Relief Supplemental Appropriations Act, 2021 (CRRSA Act), which was enacted on December 27, 2020.
 This federal stimulus funding is the second act of federal relief in response to COVID-19, following the Coronavirus Aid, Relief, and Economic Security (CARES) Act signed into law on March 27, 2020.
 Resultant funds are referred to as Higher Education Emergency Relief Funding or HEERF II funds.
 The total amount of funding of HEERF II allocated to NYU is $37.4 million.